Updated Aug 10 2021

 The Great Recoinage

 Did you know?
-Faced with bullion shortages at the end of the 18th century, the Bank of England began to issue banknotes in place of Guineas.
+Faced with bullion shortages at the end of the 18th century, the Bank of England began to issue banknotes in place of gold coins.
 These signed notes promised the bearer they could redeem its value in coin.
 It wasn't until later that paper money became legal tender.

 Parliament sought to fix the problem with an enormous recoinage programme, leaving the Master of the Royal Mint, William Wellesley-Pole, searching for fresh designs.
 Pistrucci, who had just entered the capital's art scene with a splash, came to Wellesley-Pole's attention at exactly the right time.

-As soon as he was on the Mint's payroll, Pistrucci put to work designing a new portrait of King George III for urgently needed silver coins.
+As soon as he was on the Mint's payroll, Pistrucci was put to work designing a new portrait of King George III for urgently needed silver coins.
 It was not a successful first outing.
-Pistrucci's effigy, first issued on the 1816 Half-Crown, was unflattering, unpopular and quickly redesigned.
+Pistrucci's effigy, first issued on the 1816 Half Crown, was unflattering, unpopular and quickly redesigned.

-Pistrucci's bulging, bug-eyed Bull Head on an 1817 George III Silver Half-Crown.
-Buy this coin online today from the Britannia Coin Company.
+Pistrucci's bulging, bug-eyed Bull Head on an 1817 George III Silver Half Crown.

 Resurrecting the Sovereign